How To Get a Freehold Enfranchisement Valuation Calculations

 Step 4: Appoint a Valuation Surveyor

 Engaging a specialist surveyor with experience in leasehold enfranchisement is crucial for obtaining an accurate valuation.
-The surveyor will assess factors such as lease lengths, ground rents, and market conditions to determine a fair price for the freehold.
+The surveyor will provide a figure for the value of the freeholder interest and provide explanation of the statutory valuation guidance and costs such as service charge arrears.
 A well-qualified surveyor ensures you have reliable figures to support negotiations.

 Additionally, they may act as an expert witness if the case is taken to a tribunal, ensuring that leaseholders have strong professional support during disputes.